 ASICS Novablast 5

-There’s a bit of a pattern here with some stacked-up runners!
+There’s a bit of a pattern here with some stacked-up runners on the list!
 ASICS’ latest model, the Novablast 5, continues the theme and comes in just over the legal limit with a 41.5mm stack height.
 That’s actually unchanged from its predecessor, but it does feature a new FF Blast midsole, which was introduced to make the ride lighter and give the pair more bounce.
-ASICS have also improved the upper (another big trend going into 2025), and have gone back to the jacquard weave seen on the fan-fave Novablast 3.
+ASICS have also improved the upper (another big trend going into 2025) and have gone back to the jacquard weave seen on the fan-fave Novablast 3.

 The ASICS Novablast 5 actually dropped in December 2024, so if you’re looking for a versatile daily runner that can handle a wide range of runs, you can actually pick up a pair right now.